Monthly Newsletter Issue 92

 Try them out, and then use them with your students as:

 - Bell Ringers,

 Here is a list of new worksheet sets by grade:

-We have released thousands of new answer keys for our printables worksheets this month supporting the Common Core Standards.
+We have released many new answer keys for our printables worksheets during the last month supporting the Common Core Standards.

 Remember that you can sign up for answer key access here: https://i4c.xyz/n89msyv.

 Here is a list of new answer key sets by grade:

 |Every month we are going to feature a different, and hopefully FREE, iPad/iPod/iPhone educational application.

 for December is Instructables

 Need an inspiring demonstration or build activity for class?
 Try Instructables: From useful and entertaining how-tos and hacks, to delicious recipes and outrageous inventions, Instructables is the place to explore, document, and share your creations.